 Cost: The trail is incredibly affordable!
 For most tours, expect to pay $10-$12 a person.*

 Time + Distance: Most of the tours are about an hour long.
 Tours tend to run on a set schedule (depending on the distillery), and can fill up quickly on busy weekends.
 Plan ahead, and if the distillery allows pre-booking, do it.
-If you end up waiting an hour for a tour to start, there’s usually grounds to wander around, a restaurant, or a gift shop.
+If you end up waiting an hour for a tour to start, there are usually grounds to wander around or a gift shop to visit.
 The distilleries aren’t within walking distance of each other– they’re mostly scattered across the Kentucky countryside.
 Try not to plan on more than 3 distilleries per day.

 Tastings + Loot: The amount of bourbon samples included in your tour will vary from spot to spot, but range from 2 – 4 tastings.
-Don’t blame the distillery if you want more, they can’t hand out more because of Kentucky law.
-Some tours will also give you a free bourbon ball, some send you home with your tasting glass, and some give you a bottle label as a souvenir.
+Don’t blame the distillery if you want more– they can’t hand out more because of Kentucky law.
+Some, but not all, of the tours give you loot in addition to the tastings.
+Some will give you a free yummy chocolate bourbon ball candy, some send you home with your tasting glass, and some give you a bottle label as a souvenir.